eotlgarden/eotlgarden.github.io/README.md

 Edinburgh dedicated to biodiversity, outdoor education and local community engagement.

+---

 # The green

 The green constitutes ~0.5 acres of open space, tucked away at the end of a residential street.
-It was previously the home of the Tramways Bowling Club, who rented the space from Lothian Busses.
+It was previously the home of the Tramways Bowling Club, who rented the space from Lothian Buses.
 When the green became available in 2020 we put in a bid to buy the space, in the hope of sustainably converting the old pavilion on the site to a home and rewilding the green.
 Though not the highest offer, we were selected by Lothian Buses on the merit of our project